The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 Hide the navigation bars

-To hide either navigation bar, remove its icons with the Position tweaks in the Style Editor.
+To hide either navigation bar, remove its icons with the Position tweaks in Site Styles.

 - To hide the top bar, move all icons to the bottom bar or hide them.